Zapatista territories: Reorganization in 2003

+COVID-19 pandemic

+COVID triggered a decline in the Zapatista movement owing to inconsistent responses around cooperating with the Mexican government to distribute the vaccine.

 Dissolution of MAREZ in 2023

 In early November 2023, a communique signed by Subcomandante Moises announced the dissolution of the Rebel Zapatista Autonomous Municipalities, along with their Councils of Good Government.
 The announcement declared that, effective immediately, all positions and documents related to the MAREZ would be considered invalid.
 The statement clarified that the Caracoles (Zapatista community centres) would continue providing their services to locals, but would be "closed to outsiders".

 Although he did not describe specific reasons for the dissolution, Moises cited rising cartel violence along the Guatemala–Mexico border, where many of its municipalities are located.
 The state of Chiapas had already been experiencing a rise in people smuggling, drug trafficking and open conflict between the Sinaloa Cartel and the Jalisco New Generation Cartel.
 In September 2021, the EZLN had described the situation in the state as a "civil war".
 The Zapatistas reported that the cartels, which they linked with the Mexican government, had carried out "road blockades, robberies, kidnappings, extortion, forced recruitment, [and] shootouts" in the region.
 The statement described the cities of Chiapas as being in "complete chaos", and that many (including San Cristóbal de las Casas, Comitán, Las Margaritas and Palenque) were controlled by the cartels.
 They also reported that the Mexican Army and National Guard, which had deployed thousands of troops to the region, had not combatted criminal violence; they claimed that the Mexican state's troops were only there to prevent illegal immigration to the United States.

 According to the statement, the decision to dissolve the MAREZ had been discussed for months prior to the announcement.
-It has been speculated that the decision had been taken due to the upcoming 2024 Mexican general election.
+It has been speculated that the decision had been taken due to the then-upcoming 2024 Mexican general election.
 According to Mexican anthropologist Gaspar Morquecho, the Zapatistas had also become "increasingly isolated", cutting ties with other organisations.
 Morquecho claimed this had caused many in the younger generation to leave the Zapatista municipalities, in order to seek work or education.
 Moises promised that future statements would clarify the reasons for the decision, as well as details on the restructuring of "Zapatista autonomy".
 The statement also stated the Zapatistas' intention to celebrate the 30th anniversary of their uprising, inviting people to come, while also warning that Chiapas was no longer safe.

 In the middle of the month, EZLN issued a declaration that announced the new structure for the autonomous region.
 The new structure is more decentralized and would replace the previously dissolved Municipalities, allowing the base communities to better unite and act.